boyney123/awesome-eventbridge/README.md

 - [Schema Registry, DLQ, Retry Policy with demos](https://www.youtube.com/watch?v=-R8SpbCYMY0).
 Really good video into some core features of EventBridge and some demos around DLQ and Retry policies.

 - [EventBridge quick learning videos](https://www.youtube.com/playlist?list=PLWVS7QXuxjVkflYnCmLzZO_1q0UU0xD08).
-James Beswick gives us some great quick videos to learn Amazon Eventbridge.
+James Beswick gives us some great quick videos to learn about Amazon Eventbridge.

 ## Written resources

 - [EventBridge Storming](https://medium.com/serverless-transformation/eventbridge-storming-how-to-build-state-of-the-art-event-driven-serverless-architectures-e07270d4dee) and [Finding a Loosely Coupled Utopia with Event-Driven Serverless](https://medium.com/serverless-transformation/service-ports-finding-a-loosely-coupled-utopia-with-event-driven-serverless-6964aacd1487).
-Ben Ellerby gives us a fanstatic piece about EventBridge and [EventStorming](https://www.eventstorming.com/).
-Talking about DDD, Bouned Context and much more.
+Ben Ellerby gives us a fantastic piece about EventBridge and [EventStorming](https://www.eventstorming.com/).
+Talking about DDD, Bounded Context and much more.

 - [Archive & Replay Events In Tandem With A Circuit-Breaker](https://medium.com/lego-engineering/amazon-eventbridge-archive-replay-events-in-tandem-with-a-circuit-breaker-c049a4c6857f).
 Here we understand patterns around Archiving, Replaying and Circuit breaking with EventBridge.
 Full of examples and diagrams to help us understand.

 - [A Case for Event Batching in Amazon EventBridge](https://betterprogramming.pub/a-case-for-event-batching-in-amazon-eventbridge-303f5c3eecee).
 Understand event payloads, and batching.
 Using EventBridge to batch up events with the detail in order to process them.

 - [Amazon EventBridge: API Destinations Demystified-Part I](https://medium.com/lego-engineering/amazon-eventbridge-api-destinations-demystified-part-i-23fa70d9a04d) and [Part 2](https://medium.com/lego-engineering/amazon-eventbridge-how-to-manage-api-connection-credentials-with-aws-secrets-manager-f773f7d2aac5).
 Learn the power of API destinations for EventBridge.
-Filled with tutorial, examples and great explanation.
+Filled with tutorial, examples and great explanations.

 - [A fishing analogy for EventBridge filtering rules](https://medium.com/lego-engineering/a-fishing-analogy-for-eventbridge-filtering-rules-e2378d2fda90).
 A great analogy to help us understand how filtering with EventBridge works.